xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 categories: [Mac OS X, GNU, Software Development]
 ---

-If you moved onto Mac OS X from Linux, you would probably find out that the command line tools shipped with Mac OS X are not as powerful and easy to use as the tools in Linux.
+If you are moving onto Mac OS X from Linux, you would probably find out that the command line tools shipped with Mac OS X are not as powerful and easy to use as the tools in Linux.
 The reason is that Mac OS X uses the BSD version command line tools, which are different from the Linux version, while they are both compliant with [POSIX][] standards.
 But we can easily install the GNU tools by using [Homebrew][] in Mac OS X and set them as default.

 <!-- more -->